OpenVoiceOS/ovos-persona/README.md

 > **NOT YET FUNCTIONAL** TODO: pending PR: https://github.com/OpenVoiceOS/ovos-core/pull/570

-The configuration file can specify:
+The `mycroft.conf` configuration file can specify:
 - The path to persona files (`personas_path`).
 - A list of blacklisted personas (`persona_blacklist`) to not load.
 - The default persona (`default_persona`).